sourcegraph/about/content/blogposts/2024/the-death-of-the-junior-developer.md

 socialImage: https://storage.googleapis.com/sourcegraph-assets/blog/the-death-of-the-junior-developer/death-of-the-junior-developer-hero.png
 ---

+**Warning**: This blog post is somewhat speculative; the sky might not be falling.
+But my spidey-sense is definitely tingling.
+The way we are all doing our jobs in software is changing, potentially in big ways.
+So let's think of this as a thought exercise.

+With that disclaimer, we're off!

-I have been chatting with a bunch of smart senior people lately.
-By cross-barfticulating these conversations I've picked up on an emerging new pattern, which is that 80% of you are way smarter than me.
+I have been chatting with a bunch of both junior and senior developer-type folk at different companies lately.
+By cross-barfticulating these conversations I've picked up on an emerging new pattern, which is that like 80% of you are way smarter than me.
 My goodness.
+What have I been doing?

-But also another pattern, which is that a lot of people picked a bad year to be a junior dev.
+But also another pattern, which is that a lot of people picked a bad year to be a junior developer.
 A whole lot of people.
-It's frightening and I wouldn't want to be young today, just starting out in the industry.
+I wouldn't want to be just getting started in the industry today.

 Not just the computer industry.
 Any industry.
 It's a bad year to be a junior anything.

-My wife and I are huge horror-movie buffs.
-So, to reflect the somber theme of today's deranged rant, I will use relevant horror movie titles to introduce our sections.
+My wife Linh and I are huge horror-movie buffs.
+So, to reflect the somber theme of today's rant, I will use horror movie titles to introduce our sections.

-First, let's talk about what's happening to junior developers.
+Let's start by talking about what's happening to junior developers.

 ## The Purge (2013)

 <img src="https://storage.googleapis.com/sourcegraph-assets/blog/the-death-of-the-junior-developer/the-purge.png" alt="The Purge" style={{maxWidth: '200px'}} />

-Let's start with our first story of the day, which is about a law firm and has nothing to do with programming.
-But it is indeed centrally relevant to the crisis happening right now.
-My buddy Gene Kim gave me permission to share this story about his friend who runs a 50-person law firm.
+Our first story of the day is about a law firm and has nothing to do with programming.
+But it is indeed centrally relevant to the crisis that is just starting to loom ominously, as crises love to do.
+My buddy Gene Kim gave me permission to share this story about his friend who is a managing partner at a 50-person law firm.

-In short, all hell is breaking loose at said law firm because of ChatGPT.
-For starters, their clients are using it, and now everyone thinks they're a lawyer, which leads to all sorts of interesting new dialogs with clients who are spewing literal hallucinations.

-But more to the point, they're realizing that the entire structure of their firm, which has been stable for a very long time, is now completely wrong, and it's wrecking them.
-Their whole comp structure, pensions, succession planning, everything is going through an existential crisis due to a chatbot.
+In short, one might surmise that all hell is breaking loose at said law firm because of ChatGPT, with some wondering whether the entire structure of their firm, which has been stable for a very long time, might now be completely wrong.
+Their whole comp structure, pensions, succession planning, everything is going through an existential crisis due to a frigging chatbot.

-The problem, you see, is that they don't need junior associates anymore.
+The problem, you see, is that there could be a future where they don't need junior associates anymore.

-Their needs for juniors have plummeted an order of magnitude because ChatGPT does such a good job of handling tasks normally fielded by junior associate lawyers.
-They only need senior associates to (a) describe the tasks; i.e., create the prompts, and (b) review the resulting work for factual accuracy.
+Increasingly, they need only senior associates, who (a) describe the tasks to be done; i.e., create the prompts, and (b) review the resulting work for accuracy and correctness.
+The high-end LLMs do so well with tasks normally fielded by junior associate lawyers, that there isn't much room left for the real junior associates on payroll.

-All the actual junior work is done by the LLM.
-And it's incredibly fast.
-And incredibly good… provided you have someone senior to catch it, whenever it writes thoroughly convincing things that turn out to be flat-out lies.
+The LLM can produce research, summaries, briefs, contracts, memos, pleadings, petitions – anything they need.
+All the documents it creates are "perfect"… with the catch that if someone senior doesn't double check its work before a judge sees it you might wind up in jail or something.

-Catching the LLM in a hallucination is very similar to catching a junior associate in a mistake – both of those require a senior associate to monitor them, and give them guidance on how to course-correct.

-Well, if you have two options, and one of those options is fast and tireless and essentially free…
+Catching the LLM in a hallucination, catching a junior associate in a mistake – pretty similar.
+Really just two options for generating the same output.
+Except one of those options is fast and tireless and essentially free.
+And the other one puked on the chocolate fountain at the holiday party.

+Whew.
 You picked a bad year to be a junior associate lawyer, that's for damn sure.
+Sorry, graduating class of 2024.
+Sucks to be you.

 ## The Shining (1980)

 <img src="https://storage.googleapis.com/sourcegraph-assets/blog/the-death-of-the-junior-developer/the-shining.png" alt="The Shining" style={{maxWidth: '200px'}} />

 Gene shared the law-firm story to illustrate how widespread this problem is.
-He claims the same chaos, which is undoubtedly unfolding across legal firms everywhere, is also hitting all writing and editorial jobs.
-Demand for junior writers and editors is evaporating.
+He suggests that the same chaos, which is undoubtedly unfolding across legal firms everywhere, could affect all writing and editorial jobs.
+You can imagine a world where demand for junior writers and editors starts to evaporate.

-Everyone now just needs senior writers who are also good prompt engineers: An arrangement that meets all of their needs faster and cheaper than hiring junior humans.
+Market forces are nudging everyone towards having senior writers who are also good prompt engineers: An arrangement that meets all of their needs faster and cheaper than hiring junior humans.

-Gene, as an accomplished and senior author, is delighted with his productivity gains with ChatGPT.
-He showed me a big writing project that he'd just finished, in which he had spent easily 45+ minutes crafting the prompt, refining it until the 7500-word narrative finally met all his requirements and his personal quality bar.
-I've read it and it's actually amazing.
+Gene, as an accomplished and senior author, is delighted with his productivity gains with his LLM of choice, Claude Opus.
+He showed me a big writing project that he'd just finished, in which he had spent easily 45+ minutes crafting the prompt, refining it until he had a 7500-word narrative that could serve as a starting point for rewriting, editing, and adjustment.
+(In comparison, this blog post is about half that size.)
+And that draft was fantastic.
+I've read it and it's glorious.

-He told me it would have taken him a week to write it by hand, and having read it, I'd have guessed 2-3 weeks.
-With ChatGPT he did it in a single day.
-It's astonishing when you see it.
+On a good day, Gene can write 1,000 words per day.
+His estimate is that Claude did for him in 90 minutes what would normally have taken him ten days.
+It solves the "blank-page problem" and gets him to the 20-yard line, where the fun begins.

+He estimates using an LLM as a writing tool gets him there 2-3x faster now, helping him meet his personal requirements and quality bar.

 Gene could not be happier, at least for himself, because in addition to being faster, he also feels working this way is more fun.
 All work and no play makes Jack a dull boy, right?
-He is producing the same output, but with so much less manual labor.
 He's a happy dude.

 But he is terrified for his teenage kids.